-Constrained by a lower national budget resulting from reduced revenues from oil exports, the GOC has heavily relied upon international cooperation to implement trade facilitation measures since 2017.
+The GOC has generally relied upon international cooperation to implement trade facilitation measures.
 Recent projects include work with the Global Alliance for Trade Facilitation (GATF), the Interamerican Development Bank (IDB) and USDA.
 Programs have included assistance to improve INVIMA's port inspection system for food imports, which resulted in an estimated reduction of 30 percent in physical inspections at Colombian ports of entry.
-Future projects might include assistance to INVIMA to develop a brand new port inspection system for imported drugs in Colombia, and to DIAN in the creation of "Centers of Excellence" for certain key productive sectors.
+Additionally, Plant and Animal Health Authority (ICA) has relied on international cooperation to facilitate the use of electronic phytosanitary export certificates for Colombian agricultural producers.
+As for future trade facilitation projects, Colombia is expected to integrate customs system (MUISCA) with the Single Window for Foreign Trade (VUCE), which are currently used by Colombian importers and exporters separately and administered by DIAN and MINCIT.
+Additionally, Colombia is expected to improve the coordination among border control authorities to reduce the burden of repeated inspections and the exchange of information between customs and other control authorities and port operators to reduced customs clearance times.